fusetim/homeblog/src/data/blog/20251005-The-inSecurity-Camera/index.md

 > Hmm, this is bad...

-But it is even worse, you don't need to own a camera to get access to this secret, **the secret is also hardcoded in the official app.** Everyone with an Internet connection is able to decrypt the traffic of all those camera.
+But it is even worse, you don't need to own a camera to get access to this secret, **the secret is also hardcoded in the official app.** Everyone is able to decrypt the traffic of all those camera.

+> What's the point of encryption then?

+Well, apparently it is just for the appearance of it.
+They would have done a better job at securing all the traffic by simply using TLS, *especially since a TLS library is already present in the firmware (`mbedtls`)*.

-## Analysis of the decrypted traffic
+## Communicating with the camera

+Let's recap where we are in this "investigation":

+* PPRPC is the protocol used by the camera to communicate with its servers.
+* We found the secret used for the PPRPC encryption scheme.
+* We still want to know what kind of data is actually transfered using PPRPC.

+### PPRPC - How does that work?

+We knew already that the camera used UDP and TCP sockets for communications on various ports.
+Well, for all of those communications, it turns out that PPRPC is the Application protocol used.

+This proprietary protocol is actually used as a low level protocol to interact with various services, as the GitHub source codes reveal.
+In the case of the camera, it is used for pub/sub messaging (like MQTT), user/device/server discovery, and also to relay video streams or files.

+The app also highly relies on the PPRPC protocols for both communications with the camera and the home servers.
+But an extra security layer (TLS) is present for the latter.
+*At least my payment information might be a little more secure?
+(Have I already mention that they offer a Cloud-based subscribtion service?)*

+#### Packets

+***TODO: WIP***

+#### Encryption scheme

 ***TODO: WIP***